-The Chief shall make a written report to the Board on or before August 30th of each year.
-The report shall include:

-- (a) a summary of the procedures as required by this By-law; - (b) the status of Service compliance with said procedures; - (c) confirmation of the development and maintenance of a manual on canine unit services; - (d) a summary of the circumstances in which the canine unit has been deployed; and - (e) confirmation that Members have been trained in accordance with Section 5.3.
+- 6.1 The Chief shall make a written report to the Board on or before August 30 of each year in respect of the Canine Unit.
+The report shall include: - (a) a summary of the procedures as required by this By-law; - (b) the status of Service compliance with the said procedures; - (c) confirmation of the development and maintenance of the Manual on Canine Unit services; - (d) a summary of the circumstances in which the Canine Unit has been deployed; and - (e) confirmation that Members have been trained in accordance with Section 5.3.